vikejs/vike/README.md

 export const passToClient = ['pageProps']
 ```

-Note that `vite-plugin-ssr` doesn't know anything about `pageProps`: it's an object we created to
+Note that `vite-plugin-ssr` doesn't know anything about `pageProps`: it's an object we create to
 conveniently hold all props of the root Vue component.
 (We could have defined `movie` directly on `contextProps.movie` but it's cumbersome:
-our render/hydrate function would then need to know what `contextProps` should be passed to the root Vue component, whereas with `contextProps.pageProps` our render/hydrate function can simple pass `contextProps.pageProps` to the root Vue component.)
+our render/hydrate function would then need to know what `contextProps` should be passed to the root Vue component, whereas with `contextProps.pageProps` our render/hydrate function can simply pass `contextProps.pageProps` to the root Vue component.)

 That's it, we have seen most of `vite-plugin-ssr`'s interface;
 not only is `vite-plugin-ssr` flexible but also simple and easy to use.